hande-qmc/hande/documentation/users_guide/hubbard.rst

     '\sum M_ii^2 Ni^2' and '\sum Ni^2'

     such that the first of these divided by the second gives the staggered magnetisation for for a single report loop.
-Note that the 'Av. shift' column is removed to allow for the addition of these columns.

 Calculation options: initiator-FCIQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^